neavemj/neavemj.github.io/_posts/2016-02-17-endosNCBI.md

 {% endhighlight %}

 I'll plot both the cumulative nucleotide data and publication data on the same graph with secondary y-axes.
-I know some people don't like secondary y-axes but I think in this case it will be ok.
+I know some people don't like secondary y-axes but I think in this case it is justified.
 The nucleotide data will also be log transformed, so that it doesn't drown out earlier, smaller submissions.

 {% highlight python %}